Get Huge Cash Back and Free Travel With Credit Card Signup Bonus Offers

 Many credit card issuers offer shopping portals for cardholders, where you can get additional discounts beyond whatever bonus categories your card might have.
-You can use these portals to find deals while going for your minimum spend, giving you an even better return on your spending.
+You can use these portals to find deals while going for intro bonuses, giving you an even better return on your spending.

 Maybe you weren’t willing to spend $500 on a couch.
-But if you get a 10% discount perhaps you’ll reconsider, and then the $450 you pay will count towards the spend requirement.
+But if you get a 10% discount perhaps you’ll reconsider, and then the $450 you pay will count toward the spend requirement.

 Some of the major credit card issuers have shopping portals, and certain cards will give you access to them:

-- Amex Offers: Most American Express credit and charge cards provide access.
+- Amex Offers: Most American Express credit cards provide access.

-- Citi Easy Deals: Some Citi credit cards provide access, like the Diamond Preferred® Card (Review) and Simplicity® Card (Review).
+- Citi Easy Deals: Some Citi credit cards provide access, like the Citi® Diamond Preferred® Card and Citi Simplicity® Card.

-- Chase Ultimate Rewards: Some Chase credit cards provide access, like the Freedom Card (Review) and Sapphire Preferred Card (Review).
+- Shop through Chase/Chase Offers: Some Chase credit cards provide access, like the Chase Freedom Flex℠ and Chase Sapphire Preferred® Card.

 In some cases, the shopping portal may give you a coupon code to use at checkout.
 These codes may work regardless of which card you pay with, but technically you’re supposed to use the card that matches the shopping portal.

-The holidays provide an easy way to spend a lot of money without any guilt.
+The holidays provide an easy way to spend a considerable amount of money without any guilt.
 Depending on the particular intro offer, a long list of gifts can get you close to or even past the spending requirement.

 You can buy presents ahead of time, of course, any time throughout the year.
 So if you need to hit a spending requirement maybe you can do some Christmas shopping in June.

-Like holidays, you can expect to spend a nice sum of money on a vacation.
-If you’re planning a trip to the Bahamas, for example, consider applying for a travel credit card with a signup bonus a month or so before you go.
+Like holidays, you can expect to spend a tidy sum on a vacation.
+If you’re planning a trip to the Bahamas, for example, consider applying for a travel credit card with a signup bonus a couple months or so before you go.

 You can use the card to pay for the trip, earning a nice bonus from all your spending.
-Then, depending on the particular card you have, you may be able to use those rewards to pay for your recent travel expenses.
+Then, depending on the particular card, you may be able to use those rewards to pay for your recent travel expenses.
 Or you might need to use the rewards to book travel later on to get the best value.

 Group Activities (Like Dining or Concerts)